bmartin5263/Resume.Tech/README.md

 - Website Building
   - Handles user website building, using their Resumes and Portfolios as page content
   - Classes include: `Website`, `IPage`, `ResumePage`

+### Object Types
+- Entity
+  - Any business object that uses identity-based equality
+  - Should use a stongly-typed id.
+For example, `Job` will have a `JobId`
+  - May store references to other entities, but they must be read-only references
+    - If referring to an entity in another subdomain, it must be referenced by Id and not the entity itself
+  - Examples: `JobPosition`, `ResumeSection`
+- Aggregate Root
+  - Any entity that manages child entities where all operations mutating the children go through the root
+  - The only entities accessed through a `Repository` class
+  - Examples: `Profile`, `Job`, `Website`
+- Value Object
+  - Any business object that uses value-based equality
+  - Should be immutable
+  - Usually a `sealed record`, but can be a `readonly record struct` when a parameterless default constructor is permissable
+- Service
+  - Any stateless business object that performs some sort of business operation
+  - Usually a singleton due to its stateless nature
+- POCO
+  - Anything that doesn't follow into the above categories
+  - Can be a `class`, `record`, or a `struct` depending on whatever makes sense for that usecase